rsalmond/world-maternity-leave-data/README.md

  * Qatar: only available for civil servants.
  * Russia: 100% up to a ceiling.
  * Slovenia: 100% up to a ceiling.
+ * Spain: 100% up to a ceiling.
  * Sweden: 80% up to a ceiling.
- * Switzerland: 80% up to a ceiling.
+ * Switzerland: 80% up to a ceiling

- * Spain: 100% up to a ceiling.
+#Disclaimer:
+I put in a fair amount of work to make this as accurate and normalized as possible but I did this on a lark, I'm sure it's not perfect.
+If you find a mistake please let me know!